 Why is this important?
 Because we can track people that have been served ads and physically visited your client’s location.
 Why is that exciting?

-• You can provide precise Return on Investment to your client.
+Because now you can provide a precise Return on Investment to your client.

 We start by placing custom-shaped geofences around places we believe potential customers may visit.